GSA/plainlanguage.gov/_pages/law/memo-guidelines.md

 ### Where can I get help in rewriting my documents in plain language?

 Start with your agency plain language official.
 The Plain Language website at www.plainlanguage.gov offers more detailed guidance, good examples, related reference documents, links to other plain language sites, and a list of people willing to give you advice and assistance.
-If you still need help, email a message to <mailto:info@plainlanguage.gov>.
-[This email no longer works.
-Use the "contact us" link on this website to ask for help.]
+If you still need help, [contact us](mailto:{{ site.email }}).

 ## Rulemaking documents